 |Date (and booking quarter)||Business area||Description||Country/ Customer||Value|

-On 9 June, we held a virtual sell-side analyst call with 14 analysts participating over the web.
-In the call, Cargotec's CEO Mika Vehviläinen went through the corona virus impact on our business, our financial position, the latest development on sustainability (see below for more information), among others.
+On 15 September, we held a virtual analyst call with 15 analysts participating over the web.
+In the call, Cargotec's CEO Mika Vehviläinen discussed Cargotec's 15 September announcement, business development and financial position, and answered the participants' questions, among others.

 Visit the IR calendar section on the Cargotec website for more information about upcoming and past events.